Secure Legal Help for Your Wage and Hour ComplaintsĀ

 What Do Wage and Hour Laws Cover?

-Wage and hour laws cover a broad amount of things pertaining to your work hours and payment for those hours.
+Wage and hour laws cover a broad amount of things about your work hours and payment for those hours.
 They will dictate the hours your employer can make you work and the related pay for those hours, including minimum wage and overtime pay.

 The laws set rules for all types of breaks, including breaks for breastfeeding mothers.
 They also ensure that employers define work hours and do not make you work off the clock.